mvolkmann/blog/src/zig.md

     // Entering "zig build step3" will run step1, step2, and step3.
 ```

-To run this custom step, enter `zig build demo`.
+To run a custom step, enter `zig build {step-name}`.
+To pass command-line arguments to the step,
+append `--` followed by a space-separated list of arguments.

 ## Modules and Packages